ThePenguinsGit/ihatemy.live/content/docs/donations.md

 - Custom-made merchandise
 depending on your tier!
 One-time donations are also always welcome!
 You can even join the **current** pre-release server with donations of 5€ or above!
-Anyone who donates gets the "Contributor" role forever!
+Anyone who donates any amount gets the "Contributor" role forever!
 ::
 ::card
 ## Boosting